Last Updated: 2/22/23 | February 22nd, 2023

 Though home to only 220,000 people, there’s a surprising amount of things to see and do in this tiny city.
 You can easily spend days here hiking its natural surroundings, relaxing on a fjord cruise, eating fresh seafood, and learning about its long history.
-I stayed about three days during my visit and felt I could have stayed a little longer.
-It’s pretty, historic, and filled with a lot of good food options.
+I stayed three days during my visit and felt I could have stayed longer.
+It’s pretty, historic, and filled with a lot of tasty food options.

 1. Take a Free Walking Tour

-The first thing I do whenever I arrive in a new place is to do a free walking tour.
-They’re the best way to get the lay of the land, see the main sights, and meet a local expert of whom I can ask all my questions.
+The first thing I do whenever I arrive in a new place is to take a free walking tour.
+They’re the best way to get the lay of the land, see the main sights, and meet a local expert who can answer all my questions.

 Nordic Freedom Tours organizes regular tours in English and Spanish.
-(Just make sure to tip your guide at the end!)
+It covers all the highlights and will introduce you to the city.
+Just make sure to tip your guide at the end!

 2. See the Fish Market

 The Bergen Fish Market dates back to the 13th century.
 For centuries, it’s been the hub for local fishermen to sell their fresh fish and seafood.
+Fishermen from surrounding areas used to row in for the market and then paddle home the same day, and traditionally some even sold the day’s catch right from their boats.
+These days the market is on land, but it is still the ideal place to purchase fresh seafood as well as local berries, fruits, and veggies.
 The indoor section of the market began in 2012 and is open year-round (the outdoor market opens on May 1 for the summer).

 If you’re looking to sample some local delicacies, there are also lots of restaurants and food stalls.
-Just make sure you budget yourself, as prices range from 130 NOK ($14 USD) for an appetizer to around 290 NOK ($30 USD) for a main dish.
+Just make sure you budget yourself, as prices range from 130 NOK for an appetizer to around 290 NOK for a main dish.

 3. Visit the Maritime Museum

 Bergen has depended heavily on maritime trade since its inception in the 11th century.
-You can spend an afternoon at this museum learning about the city’s maritime history.
-The exhibitions include ships, paintings, films, artifacts, original maps, and some cannons from the 18th century.
+You can spend an afternoon at this museum learning about the city’s maritime history, which spans over 2,000 years.
+Founded in 1914, it is one of the oldest specialized museums in Norway.
+The building itself is made from stone and glass with a stunning architectural design and is an easy walk from the city center.
+The exhibitions include full-size ships, paintings, films, artifacts, original maps, and some cannons from the 18th century.

 4. Wander Bryggen

 Today, these buildings are used by various restaurants, tourist offices, and hotels.
-Though fires have ruined a lot of the original buildings, the area is still a beautiful place to wander around.
-You can take a 90-minute guided walking tour with Bryggen Walking Tour to learn about the history of the wharf.
-The tour also includes entry to the Bryggen Museum and the Hanseatic Museum.
+Though fires have ruined a lot of the original buildings, the area is still a beautiful place to wander.
+You can learn about the history of the wharf at the Bryggen Museum and the Hanseatic Museum (more on that below).

 5. Explore the Botanical Garden